Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/FakeVideoCaptureSource.md

 If you have a video file in e.g. `mp4` format, use your preferred video tool to convert it to one of the formats mentioned above.
 If you don't have a preferred tool, simply use `ffmpeg`.

-_Hint: The `mjpeg` format will usually result in a smaller file size._
+> ℹ️ The `mjpeg` format will usually result in a smaller file size.

 ```bash
 # Convert mp4 to y4m.